ietf-rats-wg/key-attestation/draft-ietf-rats-pkix-key-attestation.md

 In these cases, disclosing that two different keys reside on the same hardware, or in some cases even disclosing the existance of a given key, let alone its attributes, to an unauthorized party would constitute an egregious privacy violation.

 Implementions SHOULD be careful to avoid over-disclosure of information, for example by authenticating the Presenter as described in {{sec-cons-auth-the-presenter}} and only returning results for keys and envirnments for which it is authorized.
-In absence of an existing mechanism for authenticating and authorizing administrative connections to the HSM, the attestation request MAY be authenticated by embedding the ClaimDescriptionTbs of the request inside a PkixEvidence signed with a certificate belonging to the Presenter.
+In absence of an existing mechanism for authenticating and authorizing administrative connections to the HSM, the attestation request MAY be authenticated by embedding the TbsPkixEvidence of the request inside a PkixEvidence signed with a certificate belonging to the Presenter.

 Furthermore, enterprise and cloud-services grade HSMs SHOULD support the full set of attestation request functionality described in {{sec-reqs}} so that Presenters can fine-tune the content of a PKIX evidence such that it is appropriate for the intended Recipient.